XiangLiuMath/XiangLiuMath.github.io/content/post/PersistentHypergraph/index.md

 # subtitle: ICBS

 # Summary for listings and search engines
-summary: The first International Congress of Basic Sciences
+summary: The first International Congress of Basic Sciences, Poster

 # Link this post with a project
 projects: []